-According to Information Resources Inc., a market research firm, millennials account for a third of overall CPG sales.
-Millennials shop differently than any demographic group that came before them.
+According to Information Resources Inc., a market research firm, Millennials account for a third of overall CPG sales.
+Moreover, Millennials shop differently than any demographic group that came before them.
 Specifically:

 More than half of Millennials prefer to shop online.

-They increasingly purchase groceries through a smartphone app.
+They increasingly buy groceries through a smartphone app.

 Nearly two-thirds of them favor generic brands.

 They display higher levels of brand loyalty.

 More than 40% of them want to help companies develop new products.

 Companies Still Playing Catch Up

 The demand is apparent.
 But meeting it is something else altogether.
 Despite the growing desire for new products, only 36% of CPG companies claim to “have an effective, holistic approach to new product development and introduction (from innovation through end-of-life),” according to research from the Grocery Manufacturers Association.
 Worse yet, only a quarter of the companies surveyed felt their employees understood their NPD processes.

 Where do new ideas for products come from?
 Surprisingly, companies are increasingly open to hearing from external business partners and even consumers themselves.

-Finally, the study also revealed that while most CPG companies use a wide range of consumer and shopper data in the NPD process, few can easily glean actionable insights from that data, so it is often not shared across departments.
+Finally, the study also revealed that while most CPG companies use a wide range of consumer and shopper data in the NPD process, few can quickly glean actionable insights from that data, so it is often not shared across departments.

 What Can You Do?

 Nearly a quarter of companies reveal product launches fail because they were late to market.
-Getting new products in front of consumers before your competitors requires speed and efficiency at every stage of development.
+Getting new products in front of consumers before your competitors requires speed and efficiency at every development stage.
 Supply chain integrity, ingredient identification, specification design, and R&D acceleration require seamless collaboration between suppliers and buyers.